Editing the JSON Path

 Evaluate all phone number objects [*].
 Extract property values for type and number.
 Ignore other property values.

 Studio returns a stringified representation of an array with the values for type and number for all phone number objects.
-Click the image to see sample JSON and results.
+To access stringified data in the expression builder, you first need to Decode JSON String.
+See Evaluating JSON Objects and Arrays.

 Select Editable JSON to edit the path.